 Twenty-four hours lecture per semester.
 This course is designed to improve a police investigator's ability to legally gather testimonial evidence from victims, witnesses and suspects.
 It covers basic communication theory, interview/interrogation preparation, behavioral analysis and investigative tactics.
 The curriculum emphasizes a legal centered approach to the taking of statements from suspects and witnesses by analyzing current state and federal law.
 It is intended for the full-time investigator.
-(Non-degree credit)

-AJ 074 F Conflict Resolution for Police Officers (.5) Credit/no credit only.
+AJ 074 F Conflict Resolution for Police Officers (.5)